battle-tactics-strategies

 The Uncarved Block (Pu) and Simplicity

 The most famous Chinese military text, The Art of War, is deeply infused with Taoist thought.
-Scholars debate whether Sun Tzu was a Taoist, but the parallels are unmistakable.
-The text prioritises deception (ch’i and cheng—the extraordinary and the orthodox), psychological pressure, and the avoidance of protracted conflict.
+Scholars debate whether Sunzi was a Taoist, but the parallels are unmistakable.
+The text prioritises deception (ch'i and cheng—the extraordinary and the orthodox), psychological pressure, and the avoidance of protracted conflict.

 Deception and the Indirect Approach

-Sun Tzu wrote: “All warfare is based on deception.”
+Sunzi wrote: “All warfare is based on deception.”
 This aligns with the Taoist appreciation of paradox and hidden truths.
 A strong army appears weak; a near army appears far.
-By presenting false shapes, the commander manipulates the enemy’s perception, causing them to expend energy chasing shadows.
+By presenting false shapes, the commander manipulates the enemy's perception, causing them to expend energy chasing shadows.
 This is wu wei in practice: the enemy defeats itself through confusion and exhaustion.
+The indirect approach, so valued in Western military theory from Liddell Hart to contemporary doctrine, finds its deepest roots in Taoist thinking.
+The most efficient victory is one where the opponent never even understands what hit them.

 Know the Enemy, Know Yourself